 Children and Family Ministries Director

-She moved to Durango in May 2017, began working in the church office on November 6, 2017 and has become the Director of Children & Family Ministries on July 1, 2018
+She moved to Durango in May 2017, began working in the church office in November 2017 and has been the Director of Children & Family Ministries since July 1, 2018.

 College and Young Adult Director and Residency Director

 Hospitality Director and Young Adult Ministry Assistant

 In her spare time she loves to go see new movies, or stay home and watch old movies, or talk about movies…you get it.
 She also loves cooking.
 Italian dishes are her favorite to make.
 The more complicated a recipe is, the more fun it is.
 When she’s home, she enjoys the company of her two cats.
 She loves driving, road trips, and traveling.
 The only thing Durango is missing is a beach.

 Linda taught school for 20 years before retiring, moving from Vermont to Colorado.
 One passion in her life these days is supporting her husband Russ and the local community of those dealing with Parkinson’s Disease.
 This passion has reinforced our reality – the hand of God reaching out to touch us all, encouraging us to focus on gratitude and blessings.